-These are the best easy to make ground turkey meatloaf muffins recipe.
+This is the best easy to make gluten-free turkey meatballs recipe.
 They are kind of fun to make using an ice cream scoop too; you don’t have to touch raw meat if you don’t want to.

 They are…..Turkey Balls!
-Ground turkey meatloaf muffins to be exact!
 They sound weird, I know.
 But trust me; these tasty little things are gonna rock your world!

 And if you wanna be a star in your hubby’s eyes, make him lunch for work every day!
 (I know, some of you are rolling your eyes…like us busy moms have time to make lunch for our hubby’s every single day!
 Geez!)
 Well, guess what, these little gems are gonna change all that.
 You are gonna look like the bomb jiggidy when he tastes how delicious these are and thinks you spent hours and hours prepping these.
 And guess what, BONUS!
 Kids LOVE THEM TOO!!
 I swear these things are gonna never get old!
 Ready for it?